 Focus on strengthening the wrist ligaments and stabilizing the grinding wrist

+We are going to briefly summarize Triangular fibrocartilage complex tear symptoms and treatment with Prolotherapy.
+This is a non-surgical injection technique designed to stabilize the wrist, reduce or eliminate pain, and restore range of motion.
+Dozens of research studies have documented Prolotherapy’s effectiveness in treating chronic joint pain.
 The treatment of TFCC injuries includes splinting or casting, ice, rest, and anti-inflammatory medications.
 In some cases, surgery to remove the cartilage may be recommended.
 These treatments are pain management techniques that typically do not prompt repair, only suppression of symptoms.
-We utilize Prolotherapy injections (simple dextrose) to repair damage to the cartilage and the ligaments of the wrist, hand TFCC tear areas.
+We utilize Prolotherapy injections (simple dextrose) to repair damage to the cartilage and the ligaments of the wrist, and hand TFCC tear areas.

 Prolotherapy treatment demonstrated and described